MadhuShetty1499/5.CI_Jenkins_and_tools/README.md

-# 5.CI_Jenkins_and_tools
+# Project-5: Continuous Integration with Jenkins and other tools
-Continuous Integration with Jenkins and tools
+This project establishes an automated Continuous Integration (CI) pipeline using Jenkins, Git, Maven, Checkstyle, Slack, Nexus, Sonarqube, and AWS EC2.
+Developers' code commits trigger the pipeline, automating build, testing, and deployment processes.
+It ensures early bug detection, code quality maintenance, and swift issue resolution.
+Real-time Slack notifications keep stakeholders informed.
+The goal is to create an agile, efficient development cycle, fostering quicker iterations and high-quality software delivery.

 ### Scenario:
   - Agile SDLC.